rixx/ripsoup/README.md

 ripsoup
 =======

 soup.io is shutting down, this time for real.
-Get your soup while it's still somewhat tepid and not sucked into a black hole, there's a good internet citizen.
+Get your soup while it's coolign down rapidly and about to be sucked into a black hole, there's a good internet citizen.

 Read first: Caveats
 -------------------